Cashflow Driven Investing

 Managing cashflow delivery effectively

-Defined benefit (DB) schemes, particularly in the UK, are maturing and the amount they need to pay out in benefits is therefore increasing.
+Defined benefit (DB) schemes are maturing and the amount they need to pay out in benefits is therefore increasing.

-As schemes mature, liquidity planning is becoming an important consideration, especially where the cashflow requirements represent a significant proportion of schemes assets.
+As schemes mature, liquidity planning is becoming an important consideration, especially where the cashflow requirements represent a significant proportion of a scheme’s assets.

 Many schemes now are cashflow negative or facing the prospect of becoming so in the next decade.
 This challenge, combined with ever-decreasing liquidity in credit markets and rising transaction costs, amidst regulatory changes, means that trustees are increasingly exploring the potential benefits of adopting cashflow driven investment (CDI) approaches.